-This article was last updated Mar 27, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 27, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re a small business owner, chances are you’ll need to borrow money at some point for your business to grow.
 A lender will have to determine whether your business is worth the risk.
 Business credit reports help lenders make that choice.